 So why has the same metric for the company’s total earnings nearly doubled in the same period?
 Since Groupon rolled out its e-commerce business in Q4 2011, the cost of “direct revenue” (the term Groupon uses to disclose its Goods business) as a percentage of direct revenues has stayed north of 85%.
 It accounts for 70% of total cost of revenue, and contributes less than half of the total revenue.

 The numbers show a company split between two businesses: a slowing-yet-increasingly-profitable local marketing service, and a costly e-commerce business that will eat up increasingly more investment while producing smaller and smaller profits.
 The problem for Groupon is how little the two business have in common.
 An investment in one — say, the rollout of a new point-of-sale system — does little to improve the other.
 Pushing one (like increasing the amount of goods included in the daily email blasts) means less opportunity to sell the other.

-In trying to build an ecommerce marketplace, Groupon missed an enormous opportunity to continue to rethink how the local marketplace functions.
+In trying to bill out the networks need to function as a reseller, Groupon missed an enormous opportunity to continue to rethink how the local marketplace functions.
 Like it or not, the daily deal provided a brand new way for consumers to purchase goods and services in the local marketplace.
 The innovation was the transaction, not the discount.
 There’s a lot of money to be made in continuing to disrupt the traditional structures that govern the local marketplace.
 Since Groupon IPO’d a year ago, we’ve seen companies rethink everything from how we pay (Square) to how purchases are fulfilled (same-day delivery).
 Groupon made the wrong decision when it was ahead.
 Now its a question of whether the embattled company can catch up.

 Steven Jacobs is deputy editor of Street Fight.